 Medical Services We Offer

-We strive to provide top-notch care to our students and education about a healthy lifestyle through a range of medical services including: primary care, sexual health & gynecology services, psychiatry, vaccinations, allergy shots, COVID screening and community referrals.
-Registered students in the state of Florida can receive initial diagnosis, treatment and follow-up care for a variety of illnesses.
+We strive to provide top-notch care to our students and education about a healthy lifestyle through a range of medical services including: primary care, general medicine, physical exams, sexual health & gynecology services, contraception, STI screening, psychiatry, flu shot, COVID-19 and other vaccinations, allergy shots, COVID testing and community referrals.
+Students can receive initial diagnosis, treatment and follow-up care for a variety of illnesses.

 Should your needs fall outside of our scope of services, such as dermatology, nutrition, or orthopedic needs, we may recommend seeing a specialist.
 Many times, specialty services can be accessed through video consultations with the Tampa campus or appropriate community referral for further treatment.

+Tele-health services and video consultations offered Monday through Friday 8am – 5pm.
 Medical services are available with a medical practitioner on Mondays, Tuesdays, Thursdays and Fridays from 1 p.m. to 5 p.m.
 The last scheduled appointments are made for no later than 4:30 p.m. each day.
 Appointments are typically offered every 15-30 minutes, and should be scheduled in advance.
 Same day appointments may be available; it is best to call in the morning.

 Please be aware that we are not available after hours.
 If you or someone you know has a medical emergency after hours, please contact the campus police or 911 immediately.